matloff/TidyverseSkeptic/README.md

 The students would be told to substitute *morning* with *afternoon* or *evening*.
-But they would have no idea what the other words mean, and would not generalize much.
+But they would have no idea what the other words mean, and it would not generalize much.
 The students may even rave about these English "lessons," but they won't have learned much at all.